Nexon: 2020s

 On June 2, 2020, Nexon announced plans to invest $1.5 billion in listed entertainment companies.
 By March 2021, Nexon had deployed $874 million of that amount on investments into Hasbro, Bandai Namco Holdings, Konami, and Sega Sammy Holdings.
-Nexon stated that they had no interest in outright acquiring or taking activist investor positions in these companies.
+Nexon stated that it had no interest in outright acquiring or taking activist investor positions in these companies.

-In a 2021 earnings call, Nexon CEO Owen Mahoney declined to offer hard launch targets for highly anticipated games.
+Blue Archive, a real-time strategy role-playing game developed by MX Studio (under Nexon Games) and IO Division, was published by Yostar in Japan on February 4, 2021, and worldwide on November 8 of the same year by Nexon.

 In February 2021, Nexon announced significant pay increases for new and existing development talent in the company's Korean studios.
 In July 2021, Nexon announced the formation of Nexon Film and Television.
 The division is based in Los Angeles.
+In a 2021 earnings call in August, Nexon CEO Owen Mahoney declined to offer hard launch targets for highly anticipated games.
 In January 2022, Russo brothers-owned film production company AGBO sold a $400 million minority stake to Nexon, which is valued at $1.1 billion as Nexon takes a 38% stake.
 In February 2022, it was reported by Bloomberg that Saudi Arabian-based Public Investment Fund had purchased just over a 5% stake in Capcom and Nexon, reportedly worth US$883 million, while American investment company KKR acquired an 8.5% stake.

 In May 2022, Nexon announced the launch of Mintrocket, a sub-brand and division of Nexon that specializes on games "focusing on the essence of fun".
 Its first game, Dave the Diver, was a commercial hit, selling one million copies within ten days of launch.
-According to their own report, the Korean region earned the company the most in Q1–Q2 2022.
+According to its own report, the Korean region earned the company the most in Q1–Q2 2022.
 In late 2023, Nexon announced that CEO Owen Mahoney will be succeeded by Nexon Korea CEO Junghun Lee in 2024.
 Nexon announced the development of The Kingdom of the Winds 2 on October 30, 2024, the sequel to its first-ever release 28 years ago.
 Nexon made Mintrocket a wholly owned subsidiary in September 2024.

 In July 2024, Pixelberry Studios was acquired to Series Entertainment, for an undisclosed amount.